 There is also a free bus service called Go KL city bus: it runs from 6 am to 11 pm with a frequency of 5 minutes.
 There are four different routes with stops at the main attractions and business centres.
 Click here to see the official web site with the map of the routes.

 Another great option (in our opinion the best one if you have a few times) is to take the “Hop on-Hop off” bus.
 It costs 55 RM for 24 hours, and it is convenient because there is only 1 route (a loop) stopping in front of the main attractions of KL.

 So as the big cities, Kuala Lumpur offers a wide range of accommodations, from cheap Hostels to luxury five stars Hotels.
-One of the best neighbourhood through the city is Chinatown because well located to visit the main attractions, only 10 minutes by taxi from KL Sentral railway station, 15 minutes walk from Pudu Sentral bus terminal where you can catch the bus to KLIA and full of budget accommodations.
-We slept at Swiss-Inn Chinatown, in the heart of the neighbourhood.
+One of the best neighbourhood in the city is Chinatown because well located to visit the main attractions.
+It’s only 10 minutes by taxi from KL Sentral railway station, 15 minutes walk from Pudu Sentral bus terminal where you can catch the bus to KLIA and it’s plenty of budget accommodations, restaurants and shops.
+We slept at the Swiss-Inn Chinatown, in the heart of the neighbourhood.

-If you want to try an alternative experience, you should try the ”Dinner in the sky” or the fancy Atmosphere 360 Revolving Restaurant.
+If you want to have an alternative experience, you should try the ”Dinner in the sky” or the fancy Atmosphere 360 Revolving Restaurant.
 We ate at the stalls in Jalan Alor, at Leaf & Co.
 Cafe in Chinatown and at Opium KL in Changkat Bukit Bintang.
-Click below to find the best restaurants and reviews of customers.
+Click here to find out the best restaurants and read the customers’ reviews.

 The most famous place for enjoying the Kuala Lumpur nightlife is Changkat Bukit Bintang.
 It is busy street plenty of international restaurants, cocktail lounges, bars, pubs and, of course, clubs playing all the hit of the moment.